High Country: Clio Cannabis unveils 2020 award winners

 Here’s who got the nod for the industry’s best marketing and media campaigns of the year.

 Editor’s Note: The photos that accompanied the print version of this article were incorrectly included from a previous column.
-The Aspen Times Weekly regrets the error.
+The Aspen Times Weekly production department regrets the error.

 When the venerable Clio Awards put cannabis on their short list of celebrated disciplines last year, it indicated a shift in the creative climate for the once-stigmatized industry.
 As the preeminent honors in the marketing world (the so-called “Oscars of advertising”), the official offshoot, Clio Cannabis, recently announced its second annual award winners.